frazzouki/TheDingoPack/README.md

 Trigger Commands
 ==================
 These Are commands that only run when conditions are met.
-The following lists them as trigger, description, response and permission level. <br />
+The following lists them as trigger, description, response and permission level. <br /> <br />
 ~hello - Causes The Bot To Say Hello Back To The User.
 (Currently has no limit) - Everyone <br />
 ~hey - Causes The Bot To Say Hey Back To The User.
 (Currently has no limit) - Everyone <br />
 ~o/ - Causes The Bot To wave Back To The User.
 (Currently has no limit) - Everyone <br />